islam-education/islam-education/docs/index.md

 # ISLAM-EDUCATION.COM

-islam-education.com  is a non-commercial educational project dedicated to providing clear, authentic, and accessible knowledge about Islam.
+<b> islam-education.com </b> is a non-commercial educational project
+dedicated to providing clear, authentic, and accessible knowledge about Islam.
 The content is presented in a calm, factual, and respectful manner.
 It is intended to be beneficial today and in the future.
-Knowledge shared for understanding, reflection, and benefit. <b>
+Knowledge shared for understanding, reflection, and benefit.

 ## What you will find here <br>
 - The foundations of Islamic belief <br>